Unboxed-Software/solana-course/content/intro-to-reading-data.md

 ## Completed the lab?

-Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=8bbbfd93-1cdc-4ce3-9c83-637e7aa57454)!
+Push your code to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=8bbbfd93-1cdc-4ce3-9c83-637e7aa57454)!